-Let’s go through each visa requirement, one by one.
+Let’s go through each requirement, one by one.

-Your passport need to be valid, which means it has an expiration more than 6 months out.
+Your passport needs to be valid, which means its validity period must be 3 months longer than the validity period of intended stay.
 The police will make a copy of this for your application.
 Take your passport with you EVERY time you go to the police.

 Valid Rental Contract

 You have found a place to live.
 Superb.
 Before signing a contract, make it clear to your landlord that you are required to register with the police.
 Some landlords do not want to rent to foreigners for this reason because it increases their taxes.
 If you run into this problem, offer to pay the taxes yourself.
-The amount varies, but it is usually not more than 200 kn per person per month.
+Income tax is 12% on rental property.

 Application for Temporary Stay